netg5/airport-management/README.md

 NOTE: `config-service` and `eureka-service` should be run first due to all the configs are stored in the separate repository

 ## TODO
+1. Create aircraft report endpoint where is can be see in which reservations and routes it is mentioned
 1. Adopt liquibase for unit tests
 2. Implement Hystrix fallback methods
 3. SSL for the Eureka and Config servers